Historical Events In December - 20

 1579 John Fletcher, Elizabethan dramatist (Phylaster) (baptized)

-1594 Giovanni Battista Gagliano, composer
+1594 Giovanni Battista Gagliano, composer.

 1600 Ottario Rinuccini/Giulio Caccini's opera "Euridice" published

-1606 Virginia Company settlers leave London to establish Jamestown Va
+1606 Virginia Company settlers leave London to establish Jamestown

 1629 Pieter de Hoogh, Dutch painter